 Let’s delve deeper into the main differences between the two:

-1. Age Group - The main difference between preschools and daycares is the age group.- Preschools: Preschools typically accept children aged two to six, with those older than six usually moving up to kindergarten.
+- Preschools: Preschools typically accept children aged two to six, with those older than six usually moving up to kindergarten.

 - Daycares: While daycares have varying groups of kids in the facility.
 They range from infants to six-year-olds.